David Graham (golfer): Australian and Asian circuits 1968–1970

-As of August 1969, Graham had qualified for the Alcan International, an elite international tournament on the PGA Tour to be held in September, "on the strength of his sound performances on the Far East Circuit."
-Graham opened the tournament with a 74 (+2) to put him five behind the lead.
-He eventually finished in 22nd place among the 24 players in the field, 23 shots behind champion Billy Casper.
-After the tournament he intended to try out of the PGA Tour at the Fall 1969 PGA Tour Qualifying School.
+As of August 1969, Graham had qualified for the Alcan Open in Portland, Oregon.
+He finished 22nd among the 24 players in the field, 23 shots behind champion Billy Casper.

 Shortly thereafter, he returned to Australia.
-In October he played the City of Sydney Open.
-Graham fired a "brilliant" final round to "snatch fourth place."
+In October he played the City of Sydney Open and finished fourth.
 Later in the month he played the Australian Open.
-He shot a second round 69 to move into a tie for fifth, only behind Guy Wolstenholme, Bruce Devlin, Peter Thomson, and Gary Player.
+He shot a second round 69 to move into a tie for fifth, behind Guy Wolstenholme, Bruce Devlin, Peter Thomson, and Gary Player.
 However, he was not near the lead as the tournament concluded.
 In November he played the North Coast Open in Coffs Harbour, New South Wales.
-Due to his recent good play he was the "favorite" at the event.
-He opened poorly with a 75 but "recovered" with a 71 to put him one back.
-He ultimately finished in solo second place at 294 (+6), three back of champion Tony Mangan.
-In December he played the Caltex Tournament at Paraparaumu Links Golf Course in Wellington, New Zealand.
-He opened at 142, even-par, to put him in a tie for third.
-However, over the course of the two-round final day Graham shot six-over-par and finished in a tie for fourteenth.
+He finished in solo second place, three back of champion Tony Mangan.
+In December he played the Caltex Tournament at Paraparaumu Links Golf Course in Wellington, New Zealand, and finished in a tie for fourteenth.